jleungs/Threaded-PortScanner/README.md

 # Threaded-PortScanner
 Portscanning tool written in python 3 with the use of threading to make it faster and more efficient and argparse to easily scan ports from the terminal.
-Tried to follow PEP8 as much as possible
+Tried to follow PEP8 as much as possible.
+Tried and works on Linux and Windows.

 # Flags and usage
 *usage: portscanner.py [-h] [-u] [-p PORT] target*